justsml/emoji-brain/TESTING.md

 ## E2E Testing with Playwright

-E2E tests are located in the `playwright-tests` directory.
+E2E tests are located in the `tests` directory.

 ### Running E2E Tests